 In summary then, you have the following options:

-- Ask your local Councillor, MP or Tenant Panel to help resolve your complaint
+- Ask your MP or local Councillor to help resolve your complaint

-- Wait eight weeks from the date of our Stage 2 letter and refer your complaint directly to the Ombudsman.
+- Wait eight weeks from the date of our Stage 2 response and refer your complaint directly to the Ombudsman.

-I do not have a tenant/landlord relationship with you – does the ‘designated person’ stage apply to me?
+I do not have a customer/landlord relationship with you – does the ‘designated person’ stage apply to me?